mosi-sol/5min/10-Recover Wallet by seed/readme.md

-# EVM-base Wallet Address Generator
+# EVM-base Wallet Address Recovery

 **how to run:**
 - open project in/on/at terminal/cmd